 ** Please note: all applicants to the STEM Public Policy Fellowship will automatically be considered for the general Public Policy Fellowship as well.
 There is no need to complete two applications.**

 CHCI is seeking to offer exceptional Latinos with recent undergraduate academic degrees from across the country unparalleled exposure to a professional experience in the public policy arena and utilizing STEM expertise to make a difference through a paid nine-month fellowship in Washington, D.C.
-Our Fellows sit at the table with our nation’s policy makers and influencers to tackle societal challenges in cyber security, oil & gas, renewable energy, space exploration, technological innovation and more.
+Our Fellows sit at the table with our nation’s policy makers and influencers to tackle societal challenges in health, cyber security, oil & gas, renewable energy, space exploration, technological innovation and more.
 CHCI Public Policy Fellows strengthen their policy skills through hands-on experience working for an office of their choice in Congress for the full nine months or opting to work the second half of the program in a Federal agency, national nonprofit or think tank.
+While many of our STEM Fellows have less experience in public policy than our regular fellows, they quickly find that their expertise is valued highly and that the program helps them catch up quickly.
 Recent placements for STEM Public Policy Fellows have included:

 - The offices of Representatives Ro Khanna, Tony Cardenas, and Senator Robert Menendez

-- U.S. House Committee on Science, Space, and Technology; U.S. House Committee on Armed Services; U.S. House Committee on Homeland Security, Subcommittee on Cybersecurity, Infrastructure Protection & Innovation; U.S. Senate Committee on Energy & Natural Resources
+- U.S. House Committee on Science, Space, and Technology; U.S. House Committee on Homeland Security, Subcommittee on Cybersecurity, Infrastructure Protection & Innovation; U.S. Senate Committee on Energy & Natural Resources

 - U.S. Small Business Administration, U.S. Department of Energy